-Prior to becoming a full-time artist, Stoehr was President of National Geographic Maps.
-He was responsible for the National Geographic Society's worldwide mapping operations.
-Previously he held the positions of director and senior vice-president at National Geographic.
+William Stoehr's award winning art is exhibited internationally at universities, art centers, museums and galleries.
+Prior to becoming a full-time artist, Stoehr was President of National Geographic Maps where he was responsible for the National Geographic's mapping operations.
+Previously he held the positions of director and senior vice-president at the National Geographic Society.

 With his wife, Mary Kay Stoehr, he owned and operated the recreational map company Trails Illustrated which was acquired by the National Geographic Society.